We often publish articles and then neglect them. However, after some time passes, the content becomes outdated and irrelevant.

 It's crucial to recognise that a website consists of various elements, and having outdated content can negatively impact search rankings and harm the entire site.
 To practice effective SEO, publishers must regularly review and update their content to ensure it remains relevant and deserving of its position in search engine results.

 What is a content audit?

-Content audits come all sorts of shapes and sizes, but they share the same fundamental goal which is to map you site content so that it can be systematically analyzed and reworked to better achieve business goals.
+Content audits come all sorts of shapes and sizes, but they share the same fundamental goal which is to map your site content so that it can be systematically analysed and reworked to better achieve business goals.

 Why conduct a content audit?